tic211acg/nha_video_viewer_interface/README.md

 # \<nha-video-viewer-interface>

-The Web Component nha-video-viewer-interface provides...
+The Web Component nha-video-viewer-interface provides a video viewer.

 ## Install the Polymer-CLI